volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 const a; // SyntaxError: Missing initializer in const declaration
 ```

-To fix an error *SyntaxError: Missing initializer in const declaration* we have to initialize `const` variable at the time of declaration.
+To fix an error `SyntaxError: Missing initializer in const declaration` we have to initialize `const` variable at the time of declaration:

 ```javascript
 const a = 10; // The proper way